 If a new system is to be installed then the installer should proceed as if the work is being carried out in a new building.

-Guidance on what is reasonable provision for compliance with the energy efficiency requirements is given in the Department for Communities and Local Government (DCLG) publication Domestic Building Services Compliance Guide (PDF).
+Guidance on what is reasonable provision for compliance with the energy efficiency requirements is given in the Ministry of Housing, Communities and Local Government (MHCLG) publication Domestic Building Services Compliance Guide (PDF).